The Blow-up solutions for fractional heat equations on torus and Euclidean space: Introduction

-where $\mathcal{F}$ denotes the Fourier transform.
-The (quantum) harmonic oscillator (also known as Hermite operator) $H^1$ is a fundamental operator in quantum physics and in analysis \cite{thangavelu1993lectures, stinga2010extension, stinga2011regularity}.
-The spectral decomposition of the Hermite operator $ H^1$ on $ \mathbb R^d $ is given by $ H^1 = \sum_{k=0}^\infty (2k+d) P_k $ where $ P_k $ stands for the orthogonal projectionof $ L^2(\mathbb R^d) $ onto the eigenspace corresponding to the eigenvalue $(2k+d)$.
-Given a bounded function $m$ defined on the set of all natural numbers, we define the operator $ m(H^{\beta}) $ simply by setting $ m(H^{\beta}) = \sum_{k=0}^\infty m\left((2k+d)^{\beta} \right) P_k$ (see Subsection \ref{whm} below for details).
-In particular, we define heat propagator associated to $H^{\beta}$ as follow
+where $\mathcal{F}$ denotes the Fourier transform and $c_{\beta}$ is some constant.
 The fractional heat equation \eqref{fh} is significantly interesting in both physics and PDEs, since it is the Poisson equation if $\beta =1$ and the classical heat equation if $\beta =2.$ In the later case \eqref{fh} appears as a one-dimensional model for the voraticity equation of incompressible and viscous fluid of three dimension.
-The isotropic harmonic potential $|x|^2$ describes a magnetic field whose role is to confine the movement of particles \cite{bradley1997bose}.
-This is an important model in quantum mechanics, as it approximates any trapping Schr\"odinger equation with real potential at its point of equilibrium \cite{lee2012schrodinger}.
-In \cite{xuereb2015heat}, \eqref{hh} found applications in optomechanical arrays.
-In fact, in the recent years, fractional Laplacian and fractional harmonic ocillator have been extensively used from both pure and applied points of view, see \cite{cabre2014nonlinear, stinga2010extension, stinga2011regularity, garofalo2017fractional}.

-The literature (local and global well-posedness and ill-posedness theory) for \eqref{fh} is vast have been studied by many authors.
-We briefly mention a few among others.
-Fujita \cite{fujita1966blowing} proved that for \eqref{fh} with $\beta=2$ and $d(k-1)/2<1$ no non-negative global solution exists for any non-trivial initial data $u_0\in L^1(\R^d)$.
-Later Fujita \cite{fujitasome} proved that, for $d(k-1)/2<1$, global solution do exist for initial data dominated by a sufficiently small Gaussian.
-For the critical exponent $d(k-1)/2=1,$ Hayakawa \cite{hayakawa1973nonexistence} proved nonexistence of nonnegative and nontrivial global solutions in the case of $d=1,2$, and Kobayashi-Sirao-Tanaka \cite{kobayashi1977growing} proved it in general dimensions.
-Weissler \cite{weissler1980local} have studied \eqref{fh} with $\beta=2$ in some Lebesgue spaces.
-In \cite{molinet2015remarks} author have proved some sharp well-posedness result for \eqref{fh} with $\beta \in (1,2]$ in Sobolev spaces $H^{s}(\R^d).$ In \cite{ ru2015blow, brandolese2019blowup} authors have proved blow up in finite time for \eqref{fh} with $\beta=2$ in some scale invariant Besov space and Fourier-Lebesgue spaces.